Benfotiamine: The Magical Cure of Your Stress

 5. Hypertension:

 Hypertension is the medical term for high blood pressure.
-The National Institutes of Health define it as a condition in which “the force or pressure of the blood against the artery walls is too high, even when the heart beats and pumps normally and there are no signs of heart disease.”
+The National Institutes of Health define it as a condition where “the force or pressure of the blood against the artery walls is too high, even when the heart beats and pumps normally, and there are no signs of heart disease.”

 High blood pressure, also called hypertension, can lead to serious health issues such as stroke, heart attack, and kidney failure.
 If you have increased urination at night or your ankles swell, you should talk with your doctor about whether you have high blood pressure.